States

 This ensures no architectural compromises burden placed on you.

-StatePulse offers a zero-boilerplate way to subscribe to and track component-bound state changes β using IStatePulse
+StatePulse offers a zero-boilerplate way to subscribe to and track component-bound state changes β using IStatePulse.

 This method requires no manual subscription or disposal, yet still tracks updates per component, safely and efficiently.